 An individualized course that enables a student to study material not in the curriculum or to facilitate an indepth academic exploration of a particular area of interest.
+Prerequisite: permission of instructor.

 General Bible (CIP: 39.0201)

 GB 102.
 Biblical Backgrounds.
 (CIP: 30.2202)